jrvalverde/GATK-BestPractices-Bash/README.md

 ### Fixing problems

 * __preferably__: identify the program where the script fails, check current GATK documentation, pray it is up to date, and modify the script until it works (note that in some instances the GATK documentation may not be up to date, in our experience, when this happens, running the program with --help *may* give you updated information --though not always)

 * if you are not in a hurry: wait to see if we get a new job to process and when we update our GATK and our version of the scripts, then grab the updated one (this is not recommended as it mat take some time for us to get new assignments)

 * _yes, I know, we said two, but_... you can also contact us, we cannot promise
      much: we are usually working on several projects and may not have spare time, but if we can, we'll try to fix them

-     * _a potentiall better option_ is ask us to collaborate with you on the analysis of your data: this would provide us with an enticement and a justification to continue working on this.
+ * _a potentially better option_ is ask us to collaborate with you on the analysis of your data: this would provide us with an enticement and a justification to continue working on this.